Afghan woman pushes for rights from behind the wheel

 "I got married and felt imprisoned, but now I can control things and I feel like I've been set free."

-The school once mustered only one to five students for a 36-day course, a precursor to applying for a licence.
+The school once mustered only one to five students for a 36-day course, a precursor to applying for a license.

 Classes now number up to 80, and some students travel from nearby provinces.
 In a room filled with car parts and smeared with grease, Naderi also teaches women how to deal with breakdowns.